OpenSpeechLab/Role-Playing-TTS/README.md

 ```bash
 export OPENAI_API_KEY=your_openai_key
 ```
-Setting up the proxy
+Setting up the proxy and openai_key

-Please modify the OPENAI_PROXY parameter in  `pipeline.py `
+Please modify the OPENAI_PROXY and OPENAI_KEY parameter in  `pipeline.py `

 **b.
 Use the Command-Line Pipeline for TTS Synthesis** You can generate speech directly from the command line.
 Here is an example of generating an audio drama about "Journey to the West".